rackerlabs/docs-rackspace-federation/doc/config-attribute-mapping/faws-mapping.rst

 Visit the `User Management and Permissions <https://manage.rackspace.com/aws/docs/product-guide/access_and_permissions/user_management_and_permissions.html>`_ section of the Fanatical Support for AWS product guide for further details.

-AWS Console and API Permissions
+AWS console and API permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These permissions control access to the Amazon Web Services APIs and to